weaveworks/weave-gitops-enterprise/docs/architecture/cluster-management.md

 This document outlines an architecture documentation for Weave Gitops Cluster Management domain.

 ## Motivation
+Bringing up a new Kubernetes Cluster is fairly easy, the [IaaS providers](https://azure.microsoft.com/en-gb/resources/cloud-computing-dictionary/what-is-iaas/) provide APIs so that users can easily bring up clusters even without having to understand tools like [`kubeadm`](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

+Preparing that cluster for workloads can require a bit more work, the Cluster Management functionality provides mechanisms for creating new [CAPI](https://cluster-api.sigs.k8s.io/) clusters from templates, bootstrapping Flux into the clusters to start loading workloads from a git repository, and installing packages of components (which we call [Profiles](https://docs.gitops.weave.works/docs/cluster-management/profiles/)) into newly bootstrapped clusters.

+Our cluster-management functionality sets up a collaboration between CAPI, Flux and Helm (Profiles) for customer clusters, and provides a single-pane-of-glass view of the workloads on these clusters.

 ## Audience
 You would be interested in know about Cluster Management Domain if